naruaika/grapik-quran/README.md

 ## Motivation

 I used to be a user of Sabily OS and I've been amazed how wonderful it is.

-## Features

-Using this app, you'll be able to:

-- Read the full Quran
-- Navigate to any specific page/surah/ayah/juz number
-- Read the translation in many languages
-- Select and copy (by pressing `ctrl+C`) the selected ayah(s) as text
+May Allah forgive me all along the way by doing this project and I ask Allah for His _taufiq_ and _hidayah_ to the straight path.

-## Contribute
+## Contribution

 The easiest way for beginners is clone this repository to your local computer and then build it using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).
 To enable GTK Inspector, run `gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true` in the runtime terminal.